 |Loyal, S. O'Mahony, E and Mulcahy, A; (2001) Racism in Ireland: The Views of Black and Ethnic Minorities.
 Amnesty, Dublin.
 [Details]|

 |O'Mahony, E. (2011) ¿Being¿ religious and ¿becoming¿ secular in Ireland and France: rescaling secularisation theory.
 Electronic Publication [Details]|

 |O'Mahony, E (2014) The Problem with Drawing Lines: theo-geographies of the Catholic parish in Ireland.
 Electronic Publication [Details]|

 |O'Mahony, E. (2011) ¿Voice¿ and Crisis in Irish Catholicism.
 Working Paper [Details]|

 |O'Mahony, E. (2016) ¿The spatial distribution of municipal housing in Dublin City.
 Working Paper [Details]|

 My research interests are primarily in urban and suburban geographies with an emphasis on the uses of temporary and vacant spaces.
-I am developing a research project on the ways in which migrants use suburban warehouses as adapted worship space.
+I am currently working on a project investigating the hoardings connected with city centre urban redevelopment and how these processes of numbering and representation are reshaping the city.
 My recent writing has been concerned with the ways in which housing is being financialised and the manner in which multinational capital marginalises social and public housing.